 What is degenerative arthritis?

-According to the Centers for Disease Control and Prevention, degenerative arthritis is the most common form of arthritis, affecting over 30 million adults in the United States.
+According to the Centers for Disease Control and Prevention, degenerative arthritis is the most common form of arthritis, affecting more than 30 million adults in the United States.

-Sometimes known as a “wear and tear” joint disease, degenerative arthritis was once thought of as an inevitable part of aging, caused by a normal erosion of cartilage and tissue, especially in joints that have suffered previous injury or are under pressure from high body weight.
-Some research, however, suggests that degenerative arthritis may be in part a metabolic disorder that affects your joints’ ability to repair and regrow tissue.
+Sometimes known as a wear and tear joint disease, degenerative arthritis was once thought of as an inevitable part of aging, caused by a normal erosion of cartilage and tissue, especially in joints that have suffered previous injury or are under pressure from high body weight.
+Some research, however, suggests that degenerative arthritis may be, in part, a metabolic disorder that affects the ability of your joints to repair and regrow tissue.

-Though degenerative arthritis is commonly thought of as occurring in the knees, hips, and hands, it can happen to any joint in the body, including the neck and spine.
+Though degenerative arthritis is commonly thought of as occurring in the knees, hips, and hands, it can happen to any joint in your body, including your neck and spine.

 Degenerative arthritis of the spine and back

-Degenerative arthritis of the spine is often found in specific vertebrae known as the facet joints, and as a result is sometimes called facet joint osteoarthritis, or FJ OA for short.
+Degenerative arthritis of the spine is often found in specific vertebrae known as the facet joints, and as a result is sometimes called facet joint osteoarthritis, or FJ OA.

-As the cartilage in these joints deteriorates and the joints lose their mobility, FJ OA can cause symptoms of back pain, tenderness, and stiffness.
+As the cartilage in those joints deteriorates and the joints lose their mobility, FJ OA can cause symptoms of back pain, tenderness, and stiffness.
 It can also cause numbness or tingling in your legs and feet.
-These symptoms are often worse when standing, sitting upright, or bending and lifting something heavy, but they may improve while lying down.
+The symptoms are often worse when standing, sitting upright, or bending and lifting something heavy, but they may improve while lying down.